philbowles/h4plugins/README.md

 The modular design of H4's plugin architecture minimises scarce resources in low-memory MCU targets: You only compile in what you need by choosing the relevant bulding blocks.
 Detailed diagnostics can be easily included (or completely compiled-out) and controlled at runtime via the serial console, web console,HTTP REST or MQTT depending on which options you choose.
 It is built on top of the very stable [H4](https://github.com/philbowles/H4) timer/scheduler which traces its ancestry back to "Esparto" - of which one user recently said: *"and now have Esparto modules with months of uptime without an issue"*.

-There are 52(!) example sketches demonstrating all the features and the API of all of the plugins.
+There are over 70 example sketches demonstrating all the features and the API of all of the plugins.
 They should be used both as a template for your own sketches and as a learning resource.
-Users are strongly recommended to work through them in the order [listed below](readme.md#current-plugins-februrary-2020)

 Each plugin is also throroughly documented in the links below. *Please make sure you have read and fully understood the documentation for the [H4 library](https://github.com/philbowles/H4) and the relevant Plugin(s) before raising an issue.*